Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Introduction

-Here, we present Supervised Quadratic Feature Analysis (SQFA), a dimensionality reduction method that learns linear features by maximizing Fisher-Rao distances between class-conditional distributions, under Gaussian assumptions (but this assumption can be relaxed).
-We show that SQFA features support excellent quadratic discriminability, using a Quadratic Discriminant Analysis (QDA) classifier, on real-world datasets.
-We use an exact expression for the Fisher-Rao distance for zero-mean Gaussians, and the Calvo-Oller lower bound \citep{calvo_distance_1990} as a closed-form approximation for the Fisher-Rao distance in the general case; we show that the Calvo-Oller bound closely approximates the true distance for the analyzed datasets.
-We also analyze variants of SQFA using well-known statistical measures dissimilarity (i.e. Bhattacharyya and Hellinger distances), and compare their results.
+Here, we present Supervised Quadratic Feature Analysis (SQFA), a dimensionality reduction method that learns linear features by maximizing Fisher-Rao distances between class-conditional distributions, under Gaussian assumptions.
+We use an exact expression for the Fisher-Rao distance for zero-mean Gaussians, and the Calvo-Oller lower bound \citep{calvo_distance_1990} as a closed-form approximation in the general case.
+We compare the classification performance supported by SQFA features to that supported by features that maximize other measures of dissimilarity.
+We also compare performance to other popular methods for dimensionality reduction.
+Our analyses show that: \begin{itemize} \item Maximizing Fisher-Rao distances between classes leads to features that support classification accuracy competitive with state-of-the-art methods for QDA and kNN classifiers. \item Maximizing the Calvo-Oller bound is a practical way to maximize the Fisher-Rao distance. \item Features learned by maximizing the Hellinger distance (SQFA-H) consistently support the highest classification accuracy.
+SQFA-H is a state-of-the-art method for learning linear features that maximize classification accuracy. \end{itemize}

-\section{FISHER-RAO DISTANCE AS A DISCRIMINABILITY PROXY}
+\section{Fisher-Rao distance as a discriminability proxy}

 \paragraph{Notation.} The class-conditional means and covariances of the data variable $\mathbf{x}$ are denoted by \mbox{$\gamb_i = \mathbb{E}\left[\mathbf{x}|y=i\right]$} and \mbox{$\Phib_i = \mathbb{E}\left[(\mathbf{x}-\gamb_i)(\mathbf{x}-\gamb_i)^T|y=i\right]$}, respectively.
 The low-dimensional projection of $\mathbf{x}$ is given by $\mathbf{z} = \F^T\mathbf{x}$, where $\F \in \mathbb{R}^{n \times m}$ is a matrix of filters, and the respective class-conditional means, second moments, and covariances are given by $\mub_i = \mathbb{E}\left[\mathbf{z}|y=i\right]$, $\Psib_i = \mathbb{E}\left[\mathbf{z}\mathbf{z}^T|y=i\right]$, and $\Sigmab_i = \Psib_i - \mub_i\mub_i^T$.
 We also denote by $\thetab_i$ the parameters of $p(\mathbf{z}|y=i)=p(\mathbf{z}|\thetab_i)$, which in the Gaussian cases is $\thetab_i = (\mub_i, \Sigmab_i)$.